alovajs/alova/README.md

 - `config` is the request configuration object, which includes the configuration of request headers, params parameters, request behavior parameters, etc.

 ### Send request directly (v1.2.0+)
 Sometimes we just want to simply make a request and do not need various states.
-In this case, we can directly call the `send` function of the `Method` object, which will return a `Promise` object with return parameters.
+In this case, we can directly call the `send` function of the `Method` instance, which will return a `Promise` object with return parameters.
 ```javascript
 // Get global user information
 const globalUserGetter = alova.Get('/global/user', {